 Bakshi was highly versatile, flexible and was now working with all the top directors of the day.
-Mention must also be made of his association with filmmakers Raj Kapoor (Bobby, Satyam Shivam Sundaram (1978)), Subhash Ghai (Karz (1980), Hero (1983), Karma (1986), Ram Lakhan (1989), Saudagar (1991), Khalnayak (1993) to Taal (1999) and Yaadein (2001)) and Yash Chopra (Chandni (1989), Lamhe (1991), Darr (1993), Dil to Paagal Hai (1997)).
-Bakshi has also sung in the film Mom ki Gudiya (1972) – Baaghon Mein Bahar Aayi with none other than Lata Mangeshkar.
+Mention must also be made of his long associations with filmmakers Raj Kapoor (Bobby, Satyam Shivam Sundaram (1978)), Subhash Ghai (Karz (1980), Hero (1983), Karma (1986), Ram Lakhan (1989), Saudagar (1991), Khalnayak (1993) to Taal (1999) and Yaadein (2001)) and Yash Chopra (Chandni (1989), Lamhe (1991), Darr (1993), Dil to Paagal Hai (1997)).
+Bakshi has also sung two songs in the film Mom Ki Gudiya (1972) – Baaghon Mein Bahar Aayi with none other than Lata Mangeshkar.
 Recalls Lata, “I remember before the song was recorded he came up to me and said ‘since I’m going to sing with you, the song is bound to be a success’.”
 Mom Ki Gudiya saw him sing a solo song as well, Main Dhoondh Raha Tha.
 The songs for the film were composed by Laxmikant-Pyarelal.

 Among various honours bestowed upon him, Anand Bakshi won the Filmfare Award for Best Lyricist four times – Apnapan (1977) (Aadmi Musafir Hai), Ek Duje ke Liye (Tere Mere Beech Mein), Dilwale Dulhania Le Jaayenge (1995) (Tujhe Dekha to Yeh Jaana Sanam) and Taal (Ishq Bina).
 This out of a staggering 40 nominations in the Best Lyricist category!